Sneglium/Always-Greener/README.md

  - *Enable Cuttings System* (`awg.cuttings`): Enable or disable the whole system.
  - *Allow Crafting Dirt With Grass* (`awg.craft_grass_blocks`): Allow crafting dirt with grass from regular grass cuttings, which will otherwise have no use.
  - *Secateur Durability* (`awg.secateurs_num_uses`): How many times the secateurs can be used.
+ - *Show Cuttings in Creative Inventory* (`awg.cuttings_list`): Show all available cuttings in the creative inventory.
+May cause clutter.

 ### Tree/Bush Changes